saifar-tug/medical-supplier-data-management-excel-python/README.md

 ---

-## Relevant to Jobs such as:
+## Aiming for Jobs such as:
+- Office employee
-- Office employee, data maintenance
+- Data maintenance
 - Data steward / data quality analyst
 - Excel-based analyst roles with structured processes